stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 ### Thread Local Storage (TLS)

-The TLS data is allocated dynamically.
+The initial set TLS data is allocated contiguous with the TCB.
+Additional TLS data blocks will be allocated dynamically.
 There will be one entry for each loaded module, the first module being the current program.
 For dynamic libraries it is lazily initialized per thread.

 #### Local (or TLS[1])
  - `tbss` - the `.tbss` section for the current thread from the current